xiaoyang-sde/knowledge-base/docs/algorithm-design/06-dynamic-programming.md

 - $j$ is not involved in a pair: $OPT(j) = OPT(j - 1)$
 - $j$ pairs with $t$ for some $t< j - 4$: $OPT(j) = OPT(t - 1) +$ the optimal solution between $t + 1$ and $j - 1$.

-Since there's no way to represent the optimal solution between $t + 1$ and $j - 1$, a seperate variable is introduced.
+Since there's no way to represent the optimal solution between $t + 1$ and $j - 1$, a separate variable is introduced.

 ### Dynamic Programming over Intervals